GoogolDKhan/GoogolDKhan/README.md

 - 🤝 My Back End Projects at [Replit](https://replit.com/@GoogolDKhan)

-- 👨‍💻 My Legacy Full Stack Developer certificate is available [here](https://www.freecodecamp.org/certification/sarfarazkhan/full-stack)
+- 👨‍💻 My Legacy Full Stack Web Developer certificate is available [here](https://www.freecodecamp.org/certification/sarfarazkhan/full-stack)

 - ⚡ Fun fact **The most popular user is _Linus Torvalds_ with over **_140K followers_** whereas he follows none (contrary to the assumption that "_`more users I follow, the more users will follow me`_") .**